 "The reprinted manual for the 'newer' Jeeps (mine has a light blue cover and covers the 4F-134 and the 225 V6 engine, but not the 4L-134) shows this arrangement in the tune-up section.
 You need to make sure that you get a PCV valve that is set up so that the air flow is correct.
 Jeep valves need the vacuum on the threaded end.
 "Standard heater hose won't work in the PCV system as it is not resistant to oil and gas fumes.
 You will need to get some large diameter fuel line for this.
 I found some suitable hose at a hydraulic line shop."

 The 1965 edition of the Jeep Universal Service Manual (see "Technical Information Sources" on the CJ-3B Specifications page for reprint information) shows the rocker arm cover without a vent.
 Instead, it includes this illustration and details a crankcase ventilation system which vents out the side of the engine into the vacuum line leading from the fuel pump to the intake manifold.

-Eric Lawson describes this system (seen here in the Hurricane engine illustration from the 62-17 brochure): "The line going to the fitting in the intake manifold under the carburetor is the vacuum source.
+Eric Lawson describes this system (also seen below in the Hurricane engine illustration from the 62-17 brochure): "The line going to the fitting in the intake manifold under the carburetor is the vacuum source.
 This is usually a steel line.
 You should have a PCV valve on the side of the T that connects to a bell shaped fitting on the side valve cover of the engine.
 The remaining side of the T goes to the outlet fitting on the vacuum part of the fuel pump.